john-papani/diploma/README.md

 6. Upload the generated RDF files to Apache Fuseki.
 7. With the RDF data in Fuseki, you can now execute SPARQL queries to analyze and retrieve information from the Greek Parliament debates.

-8. If you want to create TEI files from the Akoma Ntoso XML files, navigate to the `akn_to_tei` directory and run the following command:
+8. If you want to create TEI files from the LegalDocML XML files, navigate to the `akn_to_tei` directory and run the following command:
    ```
    python create_tei_from_akn.py
    ```

-   This script will generate TEI XML files based on the Akoma Ntoso XML files.
+   This script will generate TEI XML files based on the LegalDocML XML files.

 9. If you want to create LDA results, navigate to `lda_topic_modeling` directory and run the folling command:
    ```